 You're also not alone.
 Games can be small, with only a few characters, they can be large, with upwards of sixty or seventy players, or they can be huge.
 Games can last a few minutes, four, six, or eight hours, an entire weekend, or even longer, played in several sessions.
 A good game can be an amazing experience and incredibly fun to play.

-Consequences is a new convention concentrating on Live Gaming – with a side order of table top.
+Consequences is a games convention concentrating on Freeform or Live Action gaming, with a side order of Tabletop roleplaying and a garnish of Boardgaming.

 We're intending to have:

 As the organisers, we appeal to your common sense.
-If you are too tired you won't enjoy your games so much, and you may affect other people's enjoyment of the games they play with you.
-As a guideline, we would suggest 5–6 freeforms over the weekend, giving you a slot off every day to do other things!
+If you are too tired you won't enjoy your games as much, and you may affect other people's enjoyment of the games they play with you.
+As a guideline, we would suggest 2–4 Freeforms over the weekend, giving you a slot off every day to do other things!

 Volunteering is easy and fun.
 You don't need any experience, just a willingness to pitch in.
 There are jobs that need to be done before, during and after the con; by sharing the work, we all get a chance to enjoy the con.

-We are a group of gamers running events throughout the year, including a writing weekend (Peaky) where we have written a number of games which have run at Gencon, Conception, Maycon and many others.
-We also run a weekend-long event each year, which can be found here: http://ishtari.co.uk/
+We are a group of gamers running events throughout the year, including a writing weekend (Peaky) where we have written a number of games that have run at Gencon, Conception, Maycon and many others.
+We also run a weekend-long event each year, which can be found here: https://ishtari.co.uk/

-There is a Yahoo group where you can find out about all sorts of freeform events throughout the year.
+There is a Io group where you can find out about all sorts of Freeform events throughout the year.

-Original web design: Barry Tannenbaum, development Mo Holkar, hosting Richard Salmon, assorted geekery Mel Dymond Harper – and of course Intercon for their help in allowing us to use their site format.
+Original web design: Barry Tannenbaum, development Mo Holkar and Martin Jones, hosting Richard Salmon, assorted geekery Mel Dymond Harper – and of course Intercon for their help in allowing us to use their site format.